-Tour de Gironde by bike: Stage 5 – Bazas / Saint-Symphorien to Bazas
+Gironde Cycle Tour: Stage 5 – Bazas to Saint-Symphorien (temporarily closed) to Bazas

 24.33 km(s) 1h37 Difficulty : EasyEtape 1

-From the track, turn left into the village.
-The village is famous for its Lubat de Gascogne musical company, who liven up the evenings at the Théâtre Amusicien l'Estaminet.
-Good to know: the café des sports has a lovely indoor terrace for a refreshing break.
-Don't miss the collegiate church with its magnificent stained glass windows and the Carrara marble tomb of Clement V.Behind it, the small garden with its wash-house by the stream is ideal for a picnic: tables are available.
+From the track, turn left to reach the village.
+The village is known for its musical troupe, Lubat de Gascogne, which brings the evenings to life at the Théâtre Amusicien l'Estaminet.
+Good to know: the Café des Sports has a lovely indoor terrace for a welcome break.
+Not to be missed: the collegiate church with its magnificent stained-glass windows and the tomb of Clement V, carved from Carrara marble.Behind it, the small garden with its wash house by the stream is ideal for a picnic: tables are available.

 Etape 2